 Being a second-generation family-owned business is something I’m incredibly proud of.
 Not only being able to carry on the legacy and entrepreneurial spirit, but to see how much we’ve grown and evolved over the years.
-My dad started MacKenzie in 1985 from the bonus room of our family home, and it goes without saying that the customer insights industry looked a lot different back then.
+My dad started MacKenzie in 1985 from the bonus room of our family home, and it goes without saying that feedback survey development, results analytics, and the customer insights industry as a whole looked a lot different back then.

 To gather a large sample size of customer feedback, the best approach was to print and mail hard-copy surveys.
 The process took a long time from survey print to data analytics, which meant project scheduling was very important.
 There was extra focus on survey layout and the number of questions because there was only so much space available on each page.
 Then, storing and inputting the feedback data as it came in was a mission of its own.
 Thousands of hard-copy surveys needed to be kept organized and the responses transferred to a digital databank.
 At the time, these weren’t really seen as problems or challenges.
 They were just part of the process.